 1. Self-care products

-The first one is actually something we recommend to anybody, regardless of their age, gender, race, or sexuality.
-For anybody to shine and be the person they were born to be, we need first take good care of ourselves — our body, our mind, and our soul.
+This is actually something we recommend to anybody, regardless of their age, gender, race, or sexuality.
+For anybody to shine and be the person they were born to be, we need first take good care of ourselves — physically, mentally, and emotionally.
 There are numerous ways to do this.
-From taking long soothing baths to exercising, to treating yourself with delicious meals.
+From taking long soothing baths and exercising to treating yourself with delicious meals.

-We recommend all those things, but journaling has scientifically proven to be very beneficial for our mental health and even boost the immune system!
-Additionally, it's a great way to record the changes and feelings you are experiencing while being on your transition journey.
+We recommend all those things, but journaling has scientifically proven to be very beneficial for our mental health and our immune system!
+As an added bonus, it's a great way to record the changes and feelings you are experiencing while being on your transition journey.
 Great to read for later!

-We recommend the Leuchtturm1917 journal, due to its construction it is very durable, meaning it could last you a lifetime.
-It also has ink-proof paper, meaning you would see what you have written on the other side of the page, making the most of the space you have available.
-You can even use watercolors if you feel for more artistic expression.
-There are built-in index and numbered pages, meaning you can quickly find what you're looking at a later stage.
+We recommend the Leuchtturm1917 journal!
+It's very durable, meaning it could last you a lifetime (provided you care for it properly).
+It also has ink-proof paper, meaning you won't see what you have written on the other side of the page, so you can make the most of the space you have.
+You can even use watercolor paints if you want to!
+There are built-in index and numbered pages, so you can quickly find what you're looking for later.

 2. Emotional support

-We think emotional support should equally be on the essential list of every human being.
-Whether you are going through an FTM transition, MTF transition, or dealing with other inevitable challenges of the human experience, everything is a lot less heavy if you have someone supporting you.
-This can be friends and hopefully family as well, but there are always (new) groups in which you can find support, both online and offline.
+We think emotional support should is an essential for everyone.
+Whether you are going through an FTM transition, MTF transition, or dealing with life in general, everything is a lot less heavy if you have a solid support system.
+This can be in the form of friends and family, but there are always new groups you can join where you can find the support you need, both online and offline.